Computer model locks in Browns vs. Jets picks, score prediction, SGP for NFL Week 10

 Model's Browns vs. Jets score prediction, picks

 The SportsLine Projection Model likes the Jets as home underdogs.
 They cover the spread in 53% of simulations and win in 48%, bringing value in the latter market as +113 underdogs.
-The Over hits in 58% of simulations at 37.5.
+The Over (37.5) hits in 58% of simulations.

 Browns vs. Jets score prediction: Browns 22, Jets 21